top of page

 • Shawnee Park

+But the genius was in what connected them: tree-lined parkways.
 These parkways weren’t random streets with trees on the side.
 They were intentional green corridors designed to:

 • Move people through nature, not just traffic